Finding the right Calgary community for you and your family

 Besides a great name, this community is closest to the Rocky Mountains in the southwest of Calgary.
 It has a ranch feel to it, probably because of its close proximity to Spruce Meadows.
 It also has a 60-acre park called the Radio Tower Creek wetlands separating it from Spruce Meadows.

 Home styles include Tudor, Arts and Crafts, Colonial Revival and Stick Victorian.
 Silverado is one of the newest communities, so there are lots available and some brand new homes that are ready to sell.
 An estate-sized area has some amazing large homes and lots.

-Contact us about a tour of these areas!
-Our clients really learn a lot about these communities on a tour with us and that helps them choose the perfect community for them.
+Contact me about a tour of these areas!
+My clients really learn a lot about these communities on a tour with me and that helps them choose the perfect community for them.